SPC Thomas Vandeventer

 Once he returned to the United States, Thomas was treated at Brooke Army Medical Center in San Antonio where he underwent more than 20 surgeries.

 Now medically retired, Thomas enjoys spending time with his wife LeAnn and their two children, Isabelle and John.
 Living in a non-adaptive home places limitations on the activities he can do with his family.
 In his current living situation, Thomas has to climb on countertops since he cannot reach the shelves.
 This creates stress not only for him, but his family as well.
 LeAnn never wants to leave Thomas alone for fear he will hurt himself.
 Receiving a specially adapted custom Homes For Our Troops home with pull down shelves and roll under sinks will provide a safe environment for Thomas.
-With these challenges eliminated, he will have more energy to interact with his children and pursue his goals.
+With these challenges mitigated, he will have more energy to interact with his children and pursue his goals.
 He is hoping to make his hobby of gunsmithing a career.
 “This gift will give me the motivation to go to school and I will have the space and capability to hone my skills,” he says.

 Originally from Dallas, Thomas is choosing to remain in Texas and build his home close to family.